rgehy84/webstaurantstore-technical-project/README.md

-# WebstaurantStore Quality Engineering Technical Project
+# Webstaurant Store Quality Engineering Technical Project
 ![image](https://user-images.githubusercontent.com/19873511/214816808-bd2d19e9-88e7-49f4-b426-91b193e2323c.png)

-This is the WebstaurantStore Quality Engineering Technical Project by Ralph Gehy
+This is the Webstaurant Store Quality Engineering Technical Project by Ralph Gehy

 This automates the functionality of adding a product to the shopping cart.
 The steps this automated test case goes through are as follows:
 1. Go to https://www.webstaurantstore.com/